-Purchase of a street sweeper through an auction opportunity and at a competitive price will present value for Council relative to purchase of a new machine.
-It is recommended that authority be delegated to the CEO to bid for purchase of the machine.
+Purchase of a street sweeper through an auction or by a direct sale process and at a competitive price will present value for Council relative to purchase of a new machine.
+It is recommended that authority be delegated to the CEO purchase a machine either through auction or by a direct sale process.